 Though we don’t like to think about it, disaster can strike without a moment’s notice.
 And the best way to keep your family safe is to be prepared.
-A Family Emergency Plan is a great tool to ensure your family is on the same page and remains safe and calm in the face of an emergency.
+Creating a Family Emergency Plan is a great tool to ensure your family is on the same page and remains safe and calm in the face of an emergency.

-What to Include in a Family Emergency Plan
+Creating a Family Emergency Plan Guide

 This begins with a knowledge and understanding of the types of disasters that can affect your area.